hahazim1992/currency-dashboard/README.md

 at the root of the project
 - npm run format

+## run esLint

+at the root of the project
+- npm run lint

 ## assessment checklist + developer comments

 - ✅ - DONE
 - ❌ - NOT DONE / CAN'T BE DONE
 - 🗯️ - DEVELOPER NOTES
 #
 - ✅ Fetch real-time exchange rates from a public API (e.g., ExchangeRate-API)
 - ✅ Display rates in a sortable table with columns for currency code, exchange rate, and base currency.
 #